Council of State (Ireland): Referring of bills

 In some cases, the President has decided to sign the bill (thereby enacting it) without referring it to the Supreme Court; in other cases, the President has referred the bill (or sections of it) and the court has upheld its constitutionality, and in other cases the Court has found some or all of the referred portions to be unconstitutional.
 It is not revealed whether some or all members of the Council of State counselled for or against the President's course of action.

 Jim Duffy in 1991 criticised the lack of supporting resources for members of the council; at meetings, they were provided only with a copy of the Constitution.
 By contrast, prior to the 2013 meeting to discuss the Protection of Life During Pregnancy Bill, a dossier of background information was sent to each member, including legal briefs and news reports.

 Although the serving Chief Justice is a member of the council, by convention they do not get involved in substantive discussions on the bill, as they will be involved in the deliberations if the bill does get referred.
 Therefore, retired Chief Justices and the President of the High Court play a greater role in the discussion.
 The 2013 meeting was the first at which two serving members of the Supreme Court were present: the term of the Chief Justice was limited to seven years in 1997, and ex-Chief Justice John Murray remained an ordinary member of the Court.

 An act which has passed an Article 26 review cannot subsequently have its constitutionality impugned.
 Jurists have argued this is dangerous, since an Article 26 review can only consider raise hypothetical issues for consideration, and if an unconsidered issue arises later in a real-world case, a judicial review declaration of unconstitutionality is no longer available as a remedy.
 President Higgins alluded to this argument when he signed the Planning and Development Act 2024 without consulting the Council of State: he noted doubts about the bill's constitutionality, but said they were "probably best tested in a facts specific way rather than in the abstract".
+Catherine Connolly made similar comments when choosing not to refer the International Protection Bill 2026.
+Journalist Fionnán Sheahan suggested that Connolly might have called the meeting not envisaging any possibility of referring the bill but rather to provide an opportunity to signal her personal opposition to it.